A buyer’s guide to buying the best portable solar generator for camping.

 Because you will want the maximum energy store for the least weight and size, ideally, you would be looking for a Lithium type battery bank.

 Many DIY van converters use something like a Pelican 1620 Case to fit all the components in.

 However, whichever cargo box or travel case you use, you should spend time confirming the interior dimensions can accommodate all the power-matched components you want to fit inside.

 You will need to plan out how to fit all those components and leave ample space for the wire connections, fuse blocks, and securing points before spending your hard-earned cash on your lithium batteries and all the remaining components you also want to fit inside.

-Once you have acquired all your components, it is worthwhile connecting the system up and testing it before permanently fitting it into the travel case
+Once you have acquired all your components, connecting the system up and testing it before permanently fitting it into the travel case is worthwhile.

 That way, you can confirm it all works.
 Then, once you are happy, fit them inside the travel case, charge the batteries, wheel out your solar generator, and head off into the wilderness.

 Frequently Asked Questions About Portable Solar Generators